calabash/DeviceAgent.iOS/README.md

 #### Xcode

-To build the CBXRunner from Xcode, select the XCUITestDriver scheme and Build for Testing (Shift + Command + U).
+To build the DeviceAgent-Runner.app from Xcode, select the DeviceAgent scheme and Build for Testing (Shift + Command + U).
 Rinse and repeat for simulator or device targets.
 This will generate binaries for distribution in the ./Products directory.
-The post-build staging is done in the XCUITestDriver Scheme's Build Post Action Script.
+The post-build staging is done in the DeviceAgent scheme's Build Post Action Script.

 The logs for this script can be found here: